MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 ### [REST API](#tab/rest-crp)

+The following table overviews the client request properties for use with the REST API.

+> [!NOTE]
-When issuing an HTTP request, specify client request properties in the `properties` field of the POST request body.
+> Client request properties are to be specified in the `properties` field of the POST request body.
 For more information, see [Query/management HTTP request](../rest/request.md).

 | Property Name | Type | Description |
 |--|--|--|